Aghajari/AP-FinalProject/README.md

 # AP-FinalProject
- A messaging social platform based on Discord for Desktop and Android.<br>
+ A secure messaging social platform based on Discord for Desktop and Android.<br>
 This is my final project for Advanced-Programming (AP) in Amirkabir University of Technology (AUT).<br>

 ![](./images/1.png)